waanney/summerschool_workshop/README.md

 # summerschool_workshop

-A private Python-based project for experimenting with advanced data retrieval and conversational AI workflows.
+A Python-based project for experimenting with advanced data retrieval and conversational AI workflows.
 The repository focuses on integrating semantic search, vector databases, memory caching, and large language models (LLMs) for question-answering and agent-driven interaction.

 ## Features